Fibromatosis: Treatment

 Treatment is mainly surgical; radiotherapy or chemotherapy is usually an indication of relapse.
 Head and neck desmoid fibromatosis is a serious condition due to local aggression, specific anatomical patterns and the high rate of relapse.
 For children surgery is particularly difficult, given the potential for growth disorders.

 Treatment includes prompt radical excision with a wide margin and/or radiation.
-Despite their local infiltrative and aggressive behavior, mortality is minimal to nonexistent for peripheral tumours.
-In intra-abdominal fibromatosis associated with Familial adenomatous polyposis (FAP), surgery is avoided if possible due to high rates of recurrence within the abdomen carrying significant morbidity and mortality.
+For aggressive fibromatosis, the consensus on treatment is observation for new tumors rather than immediate surgery.
+Despite their local infiltrative and aggressive behavior, mortality is minimal to nonexistent for peripheral tumors.
+In intra-abdominal fibromatosis associated with familial adenomatous polyposis (FAP), surgery is avoided if possible due to high rates of recurrence within the abdomen carrying significant morbidity and mortality.
 Conversely, for intra-abdominal fibromatosis without evidence of FAP extensive surgery may still be required for local symptoms, but the risk of recurrence is low.

 Terminology

-Other names include "musculoaponeurotic fibromatosis," referring to the tendency of these tumors to be adjacent to and infiltrating deep skeletal muscle, aggressive fibromatosis and "desmoid tumor."
+Other names include musculoaponeurotic fibromatosis, referring to the tendency of these tumors to be adjacent to and infiltrating deep skeletal muscle, aggressive fibromatosis and desmoid tumor.
 A clear difference should be made between intra-abdominal and extra-abdominal localizations.
 Fibromatosis is a different entity from neurofibromatosis.